 Future uncertainty is the first cause, which translates into higher GOCR risk (and, therefore, a higher rate).
 For the GOCR to be determined, in the absence of any refurbishment work (CapEx), a reduction in the economically usable life must be taken into account.

 As a result, the building loses economic potential and requires costly structural and functional care (building renovation).
 The wasting asset theory, which states that all assets lose productivity over time, applies to properties.
 Ageing causes a decline that you can't avoid in practicality or economics.

 If the residual building life is 25 years, the cap rate will be lower than if the residual building life is 5 years.

 Quantifying a GOCR for use in determining the DCFA's Terminal Value remains one of its flaws.
 While there is no universally true answer, it is prudent to consider a few factors.

 The valuation time horizon: a difference between the GICR and GOCR makes sense if the time horizon is long.

 For example, if the time horizon is only a few half-years, using the same cap rate may be more appropriate if the other elements are absent.

-The building's current condition, which, given the prior argument, can be a significant impact.
+The building's current condition, which, given the prior argument, can have a significant impact.
 If the building is new, a differential may not be required.
 If the time horizon is longer or the building is older, you must consider the consistency of maintenance expenses, CapEx predictions, and the cap rate spread.